2026 Amboseli National Park Fees

 • East African Community Citizen refers to a person from any of the EAC member states.

-• Non- resident means a national of any country other than the East African Community member states or African citizens.
+• Non- resident means a national of any country other than the East African Community member states or an African citizen.

-• Resident refers to a person that is not a Kenyan citizen or East African Community citizen residing in Kenya with a valid resident permit.
+• Resident refers to a person who is not a Kenyan citizen or East African Community citizen residing in Kenya with a valid resident permit.

 Elephants in Amboseli National Park

-• A child refers to a person that is from 5 years old but below 18 years old.
-An adult is a person that is 18 years and above.
+• A child refers to a person who is between 5 years old but below 18 years old.
+An adult is a person who is 18 years and above.

-• Persons that are 4 years and below are exempt from Amboseli National Park fees
+• Persons who are 4 years and below are exempt from Amboseli National Park fees

 • Proper identification is required at all points of entry to ascertain residency and age.

-Amboseli National Park is a beautiful Kenyan national park safari that attracts thousands of people all throughout the year.
+Amboseli National Park is a beautiful Kenyan national park that attracts thousands of people all year round.
 Reach out to us for help organizing an unforgettable Kenya safari tour all throughout the year, taking you to Amboseli National Park as well.

 book a trip